DecisionsDev/ibm-odm-management-mcp-server/docs/IBM-Bob-integration-guide.md

 1. Verify your Python and `uv` installation:

-    Run the command below (in a terminal or Powershell):
+    Run the command below (in a terminal or PowerShell):
     ```
     uv python list
     ```